MrAnderson310/Arch-Linux-Install/README.md

-Look to ArchLinuxinstall.md for steps
+Look to Installing ARCH Documentation for steps